Pete Hillier

-Peter Michael Hillier (born 14 November 1977) is a dancer born in Cambridge, England.
+Peter Michael Hillier (born 14 November 1977) is an English dancer born in Cambridge.

 He trained at the McKenzie School of Speech and Drama and the Bodywork Dance Studios, both in Cambridge.

 Television career

 Hillier is best known for his role as a male presenter on the BAFTA award-winning BBC children's music programme Boogie Beebies, alongside Nataylia Roni.

 As well as presenting, he dances, teaches dance, sings, does stand-up comedy, and is a choreographer and director.
 He has choreographed fashion and exhibition shows.

 Hillier now works at Stagecoach Northampton alongside actress Alison Pargeter.